jhradilek/irssi-notifications/README.markdown

     cp notifications.pl ~/.irssi/scripts/

 This copies the **notifications.pl** file to the **~/.irssi/scripts/** directory.
 You can also configure Irssi to load the script automatically at startup.
-To do so, change to the **~/.irssi/scripts/autorun/** directory and create a symbolic link to the script by running the following command:
+To do so, create a symbolic link to that file in the **~/.irssi/scripts/autorun/** directory:

-    ln -s ../notifications.pl
+    ln -s ~/.irssi/scripts/{,autorun/}notifications.pl

 The script is loaded the next time you start the client.